 Contributions to a traditional IRA are tax-deductible as long as you meet IRS rules, including income limits.
 IRA contributions are fully deductible if you (and your spouse) aren't covered by a retirement plan at work.
 However, the deduction may be limited if you are (or your spouse is) covered by a workplace retirement plan and your income exceeds certain limits.
-For 2021, IRA deductions for singles covered by a retirement plan at work aren't allowed after modified adjusted gross income hits $76,000; the deduction disappears for married couples filing jointly when MAGI hits $125,000.
+For 2022, IRA deductions for singles covered by a retirement plan at work aren't allowed after modified adjusted gross income (MAGI) hits $78,000; the deduction disappears for married couples filing jointly when MAGI hits $109,000.

-Note that retirement contributions made to a Roth IRA or Roth 401(k) are done on an after-tax basis.
-While there is no upfront tax break for these contributions, withdrawals taken from Roths in retirement are tax-free.
+Retirement contributions made to a Roth IRA or Roth 401(k) are done on an after-tax basis: You get no upfront tax break for these contributions, but withdrawals taken from Roths in retirement are tax-free.
 The pretax money in traditional IRAs and 401(k)s grows tax-free, but you'll eventually pay taxes when you start making withdrawals in retirement.

 You can wait until 72 to start your RMDs

-Speaking of which, there's also good news on required minimum distributions, the minimum amount you must withdraw from a tax-deferred retirement plan, such as a traditional IRA.
+Speaking of which, there's also good news on required minimum distributions (RMDs), the minimum amount you must withdraw from a tax-deferred retirement plan, such as a traditional IRA.
 (Roth IRAs don't require distributions while the owner is alive.)